Electric Potential: Unraveling the Confusion in aMultiple Choice Question

 Options: A) V/2 B) V/4 C) 2V D) 4V

 At first glance, the answer might seem deceptively simple.
-Many students, recalling the inverse square law for electric fields, might instinctively choose A) V/2, assuming potential decreases linearly with distance, just like field strength decreases.
-This is a common misconception.
+Plus, this is a common misconception.
+Think about it: many students, recalling the inverse square law for electric fields, might instinctively choose A) V/2, assuming potential decreases linearly with distance, just like field strength decreases.
 The correct answer, however, is D) 4V, and understanding why requires a deeper dive into the fundamental nature of electric potential.

 The Core Concept: Electric Potential is a Scalar Property